nofuss/songbook/Bass/notes.md

 From https://how-to-play-bass.com/play-bass-in-50-songs-soul

-1) STAND BY ME.
+X 1) STAND BY ME.
 A nice simple line to start with that repeats throughout the song.

 2) MY GIRL.
 The first (of many) Jamerson lines.
 A simple line with a memorable hook underpinning the soulful sound of the Temptations.